piukhq/ios-bink-payments/Sources/BinkPayments/BinkPayments.docc/GettingStarted.md

 ``` swift
 BinkPaymentsManager.shared.set(loyaltyId: .email, accountId: id)
 ```
-Loyalty identity cand eiter be email or card number.
+Loyalty identity cand eiter be email or card number and is of type ``LoyaltyIdType``.
 The account id is the retailer identifier which is any random string that the retailer has to reconciling a customer beyond the card number / email.